clarive/wp-filesync-plugin/README.md

 The `--grep` pattern is a ("preg") regular expression that must start and end with a slash '/'.
 Use quotes and escaping accordingly.

+## Inserting content

+During a load/sync, when a file is found that either:

+1) does not have the `ID:` field in the YAML metadata
+2) has an invalid `ID` that is not in the database

+The file will be **inserted** and a new ID will be generated.

+The ID, and other metadata, will be written to the file.
+This means the file may be rebuilt and formatting and changes lost.

 ## File Contents